nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 # create a new figure and get figure, axes handle in return
 fig, ax = plt.subplots()

-# using color keyword in plot function to control color
+# using linestyle keyword in plot function
 plt.plot(x,y,linestyle='dashed')

 # print figure